rackerlabs/design-system/_component_design/cards.md

 <div class="hxRow"  markdown="1">
 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

-## Sample: Segemented card
+## Sample

-A segmented card makes use of all three underlying elements.
+A card makes use of all three underlying elements.
 In the following samples:

 - The **header** contains text that provides the context for the card and a cog that enables a user to take action.